B I O

 In early 2009, the band released their debut self-produced full-length record ‘The Takeover’ with engineer Ryan Greene (NOFX, Authority Zero), launching the band into a sold-out album release show at Celebrity Theatre, a cover story in the Phoenix New Times, radio play and nation-wide tours; including the Vans Warped Tour.
 The band's unique image, style and catchy guitar leads, attracted a large following of fans.

 After finishing a fall tour in 2010, the band took a short break to start writing for their next record.
 Conflicted with feelings of personal and musical differences, Sutton announced his departure from the band and took a backspin to his roots to go back to his hometown to focus entirely on his playing and craft his soon to be first released solo EP, Inception.

 The solo EP was released a year later on the night of October 31st, featuring musicians that Sutton handpicked to embellish the record; including Rafe Sweet (Bionic Jive), Brandon Kruszeniak (ColdFusion), Danny Saba, child vocalist Emelia Boatner and others.

 After receiving the EP's first review 1 month after it's release in 2011, Music Emissions reviewer branded Brent Sutton as "a potential heir apparent to (Steve) Vai's throne".
 Though Sutton respectfully disagreed, saying he didn't and still does not think himself worthy of the high praised comment whatsoever, he later added that he very much appreciated his playing being appreciated by someone he's never met.

-In 2022, Brent continues to pursue his music endeavors and resides in Phoenix, AZ with his wife Kat and two daughters Harper and Hazel Sutton.
+Brent continues to pursue his music endeavors and resides in Phoenix, AZ with his wife Kat and two daughters Harper and Hazel Sutton.